deepinv/deepinv/docs/source/index.rst

 Contributing
 ------------

-DeepInverse is a community-driven project and we encourage contributions of all forms.
+DeepInverse is a :ref:`community-driven project <community>` and we encourage contributions of all forms.
 We are building a comprehensive library of inverse problems and deep learning, and we need your help to get there!